wilcc/ray/README.md

 ### Stretch Goals

 That was all hard enough, but if you finish, there are many, MANY array methods worth implementing.
 We have no tests for these, so you'll have to try them out manually!
-Here are the eones we'd recommend trying out, in rough order of difficulty:
+Here are the ones we'd recommend trying out, in rough order of difficulty:

 * `include` and `indexOf`
 * `reverse`